pktgen/fgen/docs/guides/linux_gsg/linux_gsg.rst

 commands.
 If you have both types of libraries the quickest way is to do 'rm -fr usr/local/\*' **No leading '/'**.

 .. note:: **(Do NOT use rm -fr /usr/local/\*)**, note the leading **'/'** should **NOT** be present or you can remove your /usr/local directory if running as root.
-You should not be building CNDP as root as too many problems like this one can happen.
+You should not be building FGEN as root as too many problems like this one can happen.

 .. code-block:: console